 3) Give them cannabidiol (CBD).

 CBD is a non-intoxicating compound that can help promote overall calmness and relaxation in cats.
-It’s available in many forms, including treats, tinctures, or CBD spray (sometimes with other relaxing herbs like catnip or valerian).
+It’s available in many forms, including CBD Cat treats, CBD tinctures For Cats , or CBD spray (sometimes with other relaxing herbs like catnip or valerian).

 4) Put perches up.